Migration to the Ex Libris Identity Service

 What do we need to do in order to prepare for this change?

-The migration process will include a dedicated screen for password update, and an email which will be sent to users.
-During the development and rollout process, these screens and letters will be announced in the Alma release notes.
-You will be able to customize them as is possible for other patron-facing screens and letters in Alma.
+The migration process will include a dedicated screen for password update, and an email which can be sent to users to update or create a new password.
+The Alma release notes for November 2018, December 2018, and January 2019 include information about how to customize them as is possible for other patron-facing screens and letters in Alma.

 My implementation project is taking place during 2018.
 Will anything change as a result of this new service?